The Hesse Pencil Variety: Plane Cubics

 \subsection{Proof of Main Result}

 All the arguments developed so far lead to the proof of the main result of this article, namely \mainthm*

-\begin{proof} It will be sufficient to prove that the two varieties $N$, defined in \eqref{gradoN}, and $H_8$ (Definition \ref{defXX}) coincide. \\ Both $N$ and $H_8$ are $8$-dimensional varieties contained in $G(1,9)$, with $H_8 \subset N$.
+\begin{proof} Since $SL(3)$ is irreducible and the image of an irreducible variety under a morphism is irreducible, the orbit is irreducible, and hence so is its closure (\cite{Linearalggroups}).\\ For the remainder, it sufficies to prove that the two varieties $N$ (Definition~\ref{defN}) and $H_8$ (Definition \ref{defXX}) coincide. \\ Both $N$ and $H_8$ are $8$-dimensional varieties contained in $G(1,9)$, with $H_8 \subset N$.
 From Proposition \ref{multigradoScubiche} and Table \ref{tab:multigradoN}, it follows that these two varieties have the same multidegree with respect to the 8-dimensional Schubert cycles in $G(1,9)$, namely $(1,3,9,12,6)$.
 By the Basis Theorem (see \cite{Schubertcalculus}), it follows that these varieties coincide in dimension $8$.

 To complete the proof of the theorem, it will therefore be enough to show that all orbits of pencils of cubics contained in $N$ also lie in $H_8$, that is, in the closure of $O(\langle x^3+y^3+z^3,xyz\rangle)$.
 To do so, we explicitly construct degenerations which, as $\epsilon \rightarrow 0$, tend to pencils lying in the smaller orbits.